Bill McCabe (baseball)

-William Francis McCabe (October 28, 1892 – September 2, 1966) was a professional baseball player who played in the Major Leagues from 1918 to 1920.
+William Francis McCabe (October 28, 1892 – September 2, 1966) was an American professional baseball player who played in the Major Leagues from 1918 to 1920.
 He would play for the Chicago Cubs and Brooklyn Robins.

 Biography

 He was born on October 28, 1892, in Chicago.
 McCabe appeared in three games of the 1918 World Series.
 As a pinch-runner in Game 4, he scored the tying run in an eighth-inning rally at Fenway Park against Boston pitcher Babe Ruth, but the Cubs lost the game 3–2 on a wild pitch in the bottom of the eighth.
 He died on September 2, 1966, in Chicago.

 McCabe also made one appearance in the 1920 World Series.
 He pinch-ran with two outs in the ninth inning of Game 6, which Brooklyn was losing 1–0.
 Duster Mails retired the final batter for a Cleveland Indians victory.

 During his career, McCabe batted 199 times and hit just .161, with five extra-base hits.